National Seniors has had a number of significant advocacy wins for seniors over the past 12 -18 months and with your help, we can have even more!

 In the 2018 Budget, 14,000 new high-level home care packages were announced (to be released over four years).
 In December 2018, it was announced that 10,000 of these packages would be brought forward and rolled out by July 2019.
 A further 10,000 home care places were announced in the 2019 Budget and will be rolled out over two years from 1 July 2019.
 National Seniors has been consistently calling for more high-level packages to meet the high demand for these services.

-The Pensions Loan Scheme will be extended to everyone of pension age from 1 July 2019.
-This includes an increase in the allowable income to 150 per cent of the Age Pension.
+The Pensions Loan Scheme was extended to everyone of pension age from 1 July 2019.
+This included an increase in the allowable income to 150 per cent of the Age Pension.
 National Seniors supports allowing older Australians using the equity in their home to live a better quality of life in their own home.

 Seniors entering pensioner phase can rest a little easier.
 National Seniors campaigned against the Australian Government plans to increase the pension age from 67 to 70.
 So, we were very pleased when Prime Minister Scott Morrison backed away from the unpopular idea as a’ step too far’ and confirmed the Age Pension qualifying age would stay at 67.
 The decision reverses a policy announced in the 2014 Budget and is a win for common sense.